poncema4/Zoom-Call/README.md

 ## Run Program

-  Run the program inserting each other's IP address in which they can obtain by going into Command Prompt
-  - **ipconfig**
-  From here you can select your "IPv4 Address" and use that to be able to locate each other and use the given options as needed
+  Run the program inserting each other's IP address in which they can obtain by going into Command Prompt **ipconfig**, from here you can select your "IPv4 Address" and use that to be able to locate each other and use the given options as needed